YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 - Honourable Mentions   : Ships that, while too weak or unwieldy for general usage, nonetheless possess some interesting or useful quirk that may warrant attention.

-  >Nowhere as devastating as her tier companions (or a good few other IJN DDs for that matter), she is nonetheless quite powerful and has incredible defensive skills for both herself and the backline.

 #### Retrofit/Kai Priority List:
 - DD                  : Laffey > Ayanami = Z23 > Kagerou = Tanikaze = Z1 > Nicholas = Cassin/Downes > Javelin > Foxhound = Shiranui
 - CL                  : San Diego* > Jintsuu > Leipzig = Leander > Emile Bertin > Curlew/Curacoa > Abukuma = Ping Hai/Ning Hai (ONLY WITH YAT SEN) > Ajax/Achilles